God’s School of Life

 [James replied]’Simon unfolds how God first visits the nations, to obtain out of them a people for His name.’
 Acts 15:8-9;14 CLV

-Throughout the word of God, He does many, many things for His name’s sake, in spite of what His own people have represented as His nature.
-He has taken a people who are to be known by His nature of love.
+Throughout the Word of God, He does many, many things for His name’s sake, despite what His own people have represented as His nature.
+He has called forth a people who are to be known by His nature of love.
 He longs to have a people who will show forth Who He really is: a God of love, compassion, and mercy, ever faithful, ever just, revealing love to all.

-Father God is dedicated to our training in His school of life so that others can really know what He is like, no longer shadowed and distorted by our own fleshly character.
+Father God is dedicated to our training in His school of life so that others can really know what He is like, not a shadowed and distorted God, like our own fleshly character.
 Here’s but one of many scriptures that declare this truth.
-We do not get what we deserve because God knows we cannot change ourselves to be like Him.
-We cannot really know His ways by our carnal reasoning.
 We need God and His training to learn the lessons to be like Him in this world.
 This He does for His name:

 “Therefore tell the house of Israel that this is what the Lord GOD says: It is not for your sake that I will act, O house of Israel, but for My holy name, which you profaned among the nations to which you went.”
 Ezekiel 36:22 KJV